campjacob/campjacob.github.io/_communications/2022-spring-sowk-487-class-02-weekly-email.md

 </div>

 I hope that you are all doing well and excited to start going through the process for this class. we still have a lot of unknowns as we get start this semester.
 Just know I will communicate with you what the plan is and be supportive of making sure that everybody can successful and have the most engaging learning activities we can.
 Just a reminder that we are meeting via zoom this week, the link on the main course page.
+Also, please remember that if you would like to receive these weekly emails somewhere else, you can email me or fill out the Google Form <https://forms.gle/gnSt3nxqsfaTebg17>

 ## Unit Introduction and What You Will Learn